hunterlew/convolution_network_on_FPGA/README.md

 ------------
 For trade-off between FPGA resource and speed, the first conv. layer uses shift-register structures for acceleration, considering that the size of inputs and weights in the first conv. layer are larger.
 The other conv. layers only uses pipe-line structures.
 Note that there are 18 files named with m_conv_1, indicating 18 shift-registers in the first conv. layer.

 For the limit of bandwidth, the second conv. layer uses channel-grouping parallelization scheme.
 I used v7-415t and v7-485t FPGA for comparisons, which use different group numbers (4 vs 1) according to their different amounts of resource.
-You may notice the scheme in the file CNN_top.v, with the signal 'ram_ready' which controls the time of channel grouping and merging.
+You may notice the scheme in the file CNN_top.v, with the signal 'ram_ready' which controls the channel grouping and merging.